- Individual Tax

 Domicile of origin

-An individual normally acquires a domicile of origin from his father when he is born.
+An individual normally acquires a domicile of origin from their father when they are born.
 This is not necessarily the country in which the individual is born.
-Domicile of origin usually follows the father, but it can follow the mother or a legally appointed guardian.
+Domicile of origin usually follows the father, but it can follow the mother or other legally appointed guardian.